philiplambok/reina-theme/README.md

 # Reina Theme
-Reina theme is library based on bootstrap to make your web page more kawaii just like Reina <3.
+Reina theme is library based on bootstrap to make your web page more kawaii just like Reina :hearts:.

 <img src="/assets/reina.jpg" alt="" width="150">